Pulkit-Khandelwal/pulkit-khandelwal.github.io/_pages/publications.md

 Jordan W Swanson, Paul Yushkevich, Felix W Wehrli, Scott Paul P Bartlett.
 Bone-Selective MRI As a Nonradiative Alternative to CT for Cranial Vault Imaging: Concordance and Implementation of an Automated Segmentation Pipeline for Timely Image Processing.
 Plastic Surgery the Meeting 2020
-* **P. Khandelwal**, M. Barth, S. Bollmann.
+* **Pulkit Khandelwal**, M. Barth, S. Bollmann.
 Performance evaluation for automated segmentation of Hippocampus
 Subfields: Preliminary Results using FreeSurfer and ASHS.
 European Society for Magnetic Resonance in Medicine and Biology (ESMRMB), Vienna, Austria, September 2016 (Lightning Talk)